5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brand-specific_Patches/Xiaoxin_PRO13_special_patch/README.md

 # Special patch for Xiaoxin PRO13

 ## Special renaming

-Rename `PNLF` to `XNLF`
+The variable `PNLF` exists in the DSDT, which may conflict with the name of the brightness patch, so use the following rename to circumvent it.

 ```
+Comment: Change `PNLF` to `XNLF`
 Find: 504E4C46
 Replace: 584E4C46
 ```

-The variable `PNLF` exists in the DSDT of XNLF, which may conflict with the name of the brightness patch, so use the above name change to circumvent it.

 ## Special AOAC patches